-where $V_{xx}$, etc, are the linearly-polarized, measured visibilities for each frequency and time, and $V_I$, etc., are the ``Stokes visibilities''.
-The detailed expression for the leakage of Stokes Q, U, and V into I due to wide-field beams has been explored elsewhere \citep[e.g.,][]{shaw15}, and we defer a detailed study of this effect for PAPER to future work.
-Considerable simplification occurs in the limit that the two feeds produce orthogonal response to the two electric field polarizations everywhere on the sphere, which is not strictly achievable in practice \citep[see, e.g.,][]{carozzi09}, but a good approximation over most of the 45\arcdeg\ FWHM PAPER field-of-view.
+where $V_{xx}$, etc., are the linearly polarized, measured visibilities for each frequency and time, and $V_I$, etc., are the ``Stokes visibilities''.
+The detailed expression for the leakage of Stokes $Q$, $U$, and $V$ into $I$ due to wide-field beams has been explored elsewhere \citep[e.g.,][]{shaw15}, and we defer a detailed study of this effect for PAPER to future work.
+Considerable simplification occurs in the limit that the two feeds produce orthogonal responses to the two electric field polarizations everywhere on the sphere, which is not strictly achievable in practice \citep[see, e.g.,][]{carozzi09}, but is a good approximation over most of the 45\arcdeg\ FWHM PAPER field of view.
 In this limit, expanding the first row of the matrix and expressing the visibilities in terms of the beams $A_p$ for polarization $p$, the baseline $\Vector{b}$, the unit vector $\hat{s}$, and the intrinsic polarized signals $I$ and $Q$, we find

 The expression for $V_Q$ is similar, with $I$ and $Q$ interchanged.
 Thus, if the primary beam of each element is not symmetric under rotations of 90$^\circ$, then the $I$ visibility will have a contribution from both $I$ and $Q$.
 This provides the mechanism for the spectrally non-smooth Faraday-rotated polarized emission to infect the typically unpolarized 21cm EoR power spectrum for PAPER.